neon-fish/page-turner/README.md

 ### TODO

+- [x] Displaying images in other image slots
+- [x] Selecting choices with keyboard
 - [ ] Positioning content and choices
 - [ ] Styling choices
-- [ ] Selecting choices with keyboard
 - [ ] Playing music & sounds
-- [x] Displaying images in other image slots
 - [ ] Add options for blurring the background of the content panel